The Starless Sea: Reception

-Kirkus' enthusiastic review calls The Starless Sea "an ambitious and bewitching gem of a book with mystery and passion inscribed on every page," and Adrienne Martini, in Locus Magazine, describes how "Morgenstern takes great glee in subverting expectations for what a story needs to contain in this, um, story," explaining that the difficulty in describing or following the novel's plot narrative is because The Starless Sea is less about the narrative plot, and more about the philosophical underpinnings of stories themselves.
+Adrienne Martini, in Locus Magazine, describes how "Morgenstern takes great glee in subverting expectations for what a story needs to contain in this, um, story," explaining that the difficulty in describing or following the novel's plot narrative is because The Starless Sea is less about the narrative plot, and more about the philosophical underpinnings of stories themselves.
 She concludes that "Like any story, The Starless Sea has a beginning and an ending.
 It also has a middle – a lot of middle.
 Morgenstern crams about a billion ideas – including but not limited to game design, folk tales, cocktails, and bees – into the endless-feeling middle.
 Some of them open up her tale in interesting ways; some don’t live up to their promises.
 She takes a big, admirable swing but doesn’t completely connect.
 Still, it’s a book full of beautiful moments, even if they don’t all work in concert."

 Amal El-Mohtar, however, writes for NPR that The Starless Sea made her feel like "a child falling into a story again," finding the narrative twists and turns exciting, and making her feel like she was "playing a puzzle game, being guided through a beautiful labyrinth of harbours and honey and bees."
 Because of this regard for the conceptual, she is disappointed by the more conventional villain-driven narrative that develops later in the book, taking it to its denouement.
 Her overall review, however, is unabashedly positive: "What did work for me, deeply and wholesomely and movingly, was the whole affect of the book, its warmth, its helpless love of storytelling and beautiful, polished fables.
 It's a book that's a pleasure to dwell in, a delicious experience to dip in and out of....
 When I finished it, I was uncertain of my thoughts about the whole; the next night, when I realized there was nothing left of it to read, I felt lost and sad."

+Kirkus praised The Starless Sea as "high-wire feat of metatextual derring-do... with mystery and passion inscribed on every page," citing the novel's ambition and prose.
+Booklist offered positive reviews from Leah von Essen and Colleen Regan, the latter praising the use of multiple narrators in the audiobook adaptation.